baliyanvinay/Mongo-DB-Basics/Sharding.md

 - A general rule of thumb indicates that individual servers should contain 2-5TB of data.

 ## What is mongoS?
+The mongos tracks what data is on which shard by caching the metadata from the config servers.
+The mongos uses the metadata to route operations from applications and clients to the mongod instances. <br>
+A mongos has no persistent state and consumes minimal system resources.Applications never connect or communicate directly with the shards.<br>
+The mongos merges the data from each of the targeted shards and returns the result document.
+Certain query modifiers, such as sorting, are performed on each shard before mongos retrieves the results.

 ## Sharding Architecture
 ![Sharding Architecture](https://docs.mongodb.com/manual/images/sharded-cluster-production-architecture.bakedsvg.svg)